GENERAL:

 Are you officially affiliated with any video game companies?

 SMBX2 is simply a hobby project that mashes together various video games.
 In no shape or form do we claim to be affiliated or endorsed by any companies or individuals.
 We do, however, encourage people to support your favorite video game companies by buying the official games and consoles.
-If you would like to support the company that made all of this possible, you can show your support to Nintendo by buying a Nintendo Switch!
+If you would like to support the company that made all of this possible, you can show your support to Nintendo by buying a Nintendo Switch 2 or Switch 1 system.

 Can a company like Nintendo ask you to take this down?